Table of Contents

 The inlet pipe is provided in the septic tank to pass the collected wastewater and the night soil inside the tank.

-Baffle wall is generally provided near to the inlet pipe.
 Baffle walls serve as the breakers for the incoming sewage.
-Such walls also prevent the congestion of blockade of the outlet pipe by the overflow of the effluent.
+Such barriers also prevent the congestion of blockade of the outlet pipe by the overflow of the effluent.